Being A New Motorcycle Rider

 You can fall in love with a person

 If you have not yet bought your first motorcycle, I have advised a number of people recently not to “fall in love” with a particular motorcycle.
-Do your research into what makes a good first bike (this web site has a lot of great information!) and look at a variety of bikes.
+Do your research into what makes a good first motorcycle and look at a variety of bikes.
 If you decide to buy a used one, learn as much as you can about its history, ask if the owner if he or she has maintenance records for it (more on this in a minute), have someone who knows what they are doing check it out and take it for a test ride.
 If you have not been on the rider’s seat of a motorcycle before, I suggest that you sit on at least five or six different ones to learn how different they can feel and what feels good to you.

 While you are in the process of looking for that first motorcycle, consider where you will keep it and how you will keep it secured.
 Think about who is going to do the maintenance on it.
 Whatever you get, you need to know everything that needs to be done to keep it running well, when it needs to be done, and get it done!
 If you get a used motorcycle, you need the owner’s manual and you need to read it cover to cover.
 If it does not come with the bike, it can be accessed on-line, but you need to get a hard copy from a dealer or another book source.

 And do not be afraid or ashamed or anything to start with a 250 to 400cc motorcycle and move up to larger bikes as you gain experience (my first bike was a 175, then I went to a 350, then a 750 before I got the 1200 I ride now).
 Remember the second thing I was told when I started (Oh yea!
 I haven’t told you yet!).
 When it comes to gear, if you do not know what ATGATT means, it means “all the gear, all the time”.
 Yes, you wear a full-face helmet and armored jacket, even if the temperature is in the 90’s…and stay well hydrated.